-In cases of pneumothorax on chest tube, the presence of air in the pleural cavity which lasts more than 5 to 7 days can be suspected as a persistent air leak (PAL), especially if an increased amount of air is obtained.
-This condition can be caused by an alveolar-pleural fistula (APF) or a broncho-pleural fistula (BPF) characterized by a bubble that appears at the end of the chest tube hose in the water seal drainage (WSD) system.
-One of the conditions that often causes difficulties in PAL therapy is the presence of infection due to direct connection to the fistula.
-The presence of PAL is associated with higher morbidity and mortality, prolonged chest tube use, and prolonged hospital stay.
-Observations of air production in PAL are expected to occur spontaneously within 4 days, if the leak still persists, pleurodesis is recommended.
-If possible do surgery to close the leak.
+In cases of pneumothorax in the chest tube, the presence of air in the pleural cavity that lasts more than 5 to 7 days can be suspected as a persistent air leak (PAL), especially if an increased amount of air is obtained accompanied by the appearance of bubbles in the water seal drainage (WSD) system.
+This is the most common complication after surgery (8-26%), although it can be primary spontaneous pneumothorax (PSP) (26%) or secondary spontaneous pneumothorax (SSP) (39%).
+One condition that often causes difficulties in PAL therapy is infection due to direct contact with the fistula.
+The presence of PAL is associated with higher morbidity and mortality, prolonged chest tube inserted, and longer hospitalization.
+Observations of air production in PAL are expected to occur spontaneously within 4 days, if the leak persists, pleurodesis is recommended.
+If it was possible, surgery is needed to close the leak.
 Bronchoscopy treatment is only recommended in special circumstances where surgery is contraindicated or the patient refuses the surgical procedure.

-Keywords: Persistent air leak (PAL), alveolar-pleural fistula (APF), bronchopleural fistula (BPF)
+Keywords: alveolar-pleural fistula, bronchopleural fistula, persistent air leak

+Corresponding Author:

-Corresponding Author: Dwi Anggita | Department of Pulmonology and Respiratory Medicine, Faculty of Medicine, Universitas Hasanuddin, Makassar, Indonesia | dwi.anggita@umi.ac.id
+Dwi Anggita | Department of Pulmonology and Respiratory Medicine, Faculty of Medicine, Universitas Hasanuddin, Makassar, Indonesia | dwi.anggita@umi.ac.id

-Submitted: February 27th, 2023 Accepted:, 2023 Published:, 2023
+Submitted: March 2nd, 2023 Accepted: March 3rd, 2024 Published: April 30th, 2024

 J Respirol Indones.
-2023 Vol. 1 No. 2: 150-160 https://doi.org/10.36497/respirsci.v1i2.20
+2024 Vol. 44 No. 2: 161-9 https://doi.org/10.36497/jri.v44i2.432